Set up your LLC in Colorado without the hassle.

 Common questions answered by the operating agreement include:

 Colorado has no requirements for LLCs to have operating agreements.
-Nevertheless, it is highly recommended to have, except for single-member LLCs.
+Nevertheless, it is highly recommended to have one, even for single-member LLCs.

 You can apply for an EIN and get one issued immediately online if you use the IRS EIN application website during business hours, from Monday to Friday, 7 a.m. to 10 p.m.
 (Eastern Standard Time).